 The gospel is the story of God redeeming this fallen world through the person and saving work of his Son, Jesus Christ.
 The good news is that God has saved us.
 We are saved by His free, immeasurable grace, through faith in Christ’s finished work of redemption.
 This is not accomplished through our effort or good works; it is a gift from God (Eph.
 2:8–10).
-At Good Shepherd Presbyterian Church, we believe this good news is not just a list of facts to memorize and profess.
-It is God’s actual power for salvation (Rom.
+At Good Shepherd Presbyterian Church, we believe this good news is not just a list of facts to memorize and profess, but is God’s actual power for salvation, whether you live in Kalamazoo, Portage, or in the uttermost parts of the earth (Rom.
 1:16).
 Therefore, the gospel is at the center of everything we do, shaping every part of our worship, life, and service.
 It is for unbelievers and believers alike.
 That is to say, we never "get past" the gospel but forever go deeper in the gospel.
 In everything we do, we seek to bring the gospel to bear on our everyday lives.

 We believe the gospel transforms people from the inside out and is the only hope for true and lasting change.
 If we start by attempting to change our behavior, we will fail and fall again and again.
 What we need is a new heart.
 What we need is to be born again and become a new creation.
 This only happens by the power of God’s Holy Spirit working through the preaching of the gospel of Jesus Christ.
 The gospel destroys any pretext of self-righteousness, and it rescues us from the crippling despair of self-condemnation.